HelloRobCourse/hellorobcourse.github.io/mbot/debug-tips.md

 * `mbot-lcm-serial.service`: This runs the server that communicates between the RPi and the Pico.
 Check this service if the wheels aren't responding to drive commands or if you can't read the odometry.
 * `mbot-rplidar-driver.service`: This controls the Lidar driver.
 Check this service if SLAM isn't working or if you can't read Lidar data.
+* `mbot-bridge.service`: This runs the MBot Bridge server needed to use the [MBot Bridge API](/mbot/bridge-api).
+Check this service if you are getting errors about websocket connections when using the API.
-* `mbot-slam.service`; This runs SLAM.
+* `mbot-slam.service`: This runs SLAM.
 Check this service if SLAM is not responding.
 * `mbot-motion-controller.service`: This generates motion commands to follow paths.
 Check this if you are publishing a path but the robot is not following it correctly.